PhoenixWhitefire/PhoenixEngine/README.md

 * Do simple physics (dynamics and collisions w/ friction with AABBs, also has Raycasting for Scripts)
 * Do some simple, color-only post-processing (really weird Bloom, but a kinda nice blur vignette)

-Developed on Windows with Visual Studio Community 2022.
-Not tested on other platforms, however there shouldn't be anything *too* incompatible, all libraries used are explicitly cross-platform.
+Developed primary on and for Windows with Visual Studio Community 2022 with MSVC, and occasionally I'll make sure it works on Ubuntu with G++.

 # Building